jakubg1/OpenSMCE/README.md

 - For running the engine and playing the games:
   - just the executable, the files, the game and you're ready to go

-- For modifying the games:
+- For modifying the games, additionally:
-  - same as above, plus some editors like you're modding Luxor, JSON knowledge (just a bit)
+  - a text editor (preferably *Visual Studio Code* for schema/autofill support), some JSON knowledge

-- For modifying the engine:
+- For modifying the engine, additionally:
-  - same as above, a text editor (preferably *Visual Studio Code*), Lua knowledge, JSON knowledge, LÖVE 11.3 installed.
-You can also take a look at contribution guidelines.
+  - Lua knowledge, LÖVE2D 11.5 installed.
+  - You can also take a look at [contribution guidelines](https://github.com/jakubg1/OpenSMCE/blob/master/CONTRIBUTING.md).

 ### Building instructions
 I am using a batch script for creating the OpenSMCE.exe file.
 This will work under a few assumptions:
 - You're using a Windows operating system.
 - You have 7-Zip installed on your computer and added to your PATH.
-- You have LOVE2D installed and it sits under `C:\Program Files\LOVE\love.exe`.
+- You have LÖVE2D installed and it is installed in `C:\Program Files\LOVE\love.exe`.
 - The OpenSMCE source code folder is located in the folder named `OpenSMCE` relative to the folder the script is in.
 - An `exlist.txt` file is located in the same folder the main batch script you're running is in, with the contents shown below.